igorwojda/software-design-concepts/README.md

 # Software Design Concepts

-Repo contains samples of various practices and patterns written in Kotlin.
+Repo contains samples of various practices, patterns and guidelines in context of software engineering.
+All the code samples are written in Kotlin.

 ## Design Principles